Chart Color Schemes

 Educational outcomes in Goulburn fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.4%, significantly lower than the NSW average of 32.2%.
 Bachelor degrees are most common at 11.6%, followed by postgraduate qualifications (3.5%) and graduate diplomas (2.3%).
-Vocational credentials are held by 41.2% of residents aged 15+, with advanced diplomas at 10.8% and certificates at 30.4%.
-Educational participation is high, with 29.1% of residents currently enrolled in formal education.
+Vocational credentials are prevalent, with 41.2% of residents aged 15+ holding them, including advanced diplomas (10.8%) and certificates (30.4%).
+Educational participation is high, with 29.1% of residents currently enrolled in formal education, including 10.8% in primary, 7.5% in secondary, and 3.3% in tertiary education.

 Frequently Asked Questions - Education